Is there any real science behind exercise and happiness? Can you exercise for happiness? What does psychology say about

 Yes.
 Studies about exercise and happiness show physically active people are happier.
 They have better life-satisfaction, and higher self-esteem.
-It is exercise itself that infuses us with happiness.
+It is exercise that infuses them with happiness.

 Exercise reduces depression, anxiety, stress and panic; it betters mental processing, creates longer life, improves sleep quality, and strengthens the immune system.

 Positive psychologist Sonja Lyubomirsky, author of The How of Happiness, says,

 Research demonstrates that exercise may be the most reliable happiness booster of all activities.

 The Brain Science of Exercise Happiness

 “This is how.
 It’s actually because of the chemicals that give us the happiness boost.”

 “Do they make us happy, as we exercise?”

 “Sure, they do!”